rstreep/childs-play/README.md

 ## Description

-Desciption goes here
+Constructed a children's learning application, featuring 3 educational games and parent login / access to the site.

+### Deployed Link:

 ## Project Details:
-Welcome to “Know on the Go”—an educational platform designed to engage and educate young minds.
+Welcome to “Know on the Go!”: an educational platform designed to engage and educate young minds.
 Intended for ages 3-5, the app is equipped with three learning games—'Identify Animals,' Fix the Spelling,' and 'Identify Food Colors'—children can enjoy interactive challenges that promote learning in a playful environment.
 The app features a secure parental verification process, ensuring a controlled and safe experience for children.
 Know on the Go offers a simple yet effective way for children to have fun while enhancing their skills.

 ## User Story
 ### Parent